vnaazleen/dsa_java/Trees/README.md

 	* T2 T1 R (mirror replica of R T1 T2)
 	* T2 R T1 (mirror replica of T1 R T2)
 	* R T2 T1 (mirror replica of T1 T2 R)

+## Pre-order binary tree traversal
+* Visit the root node R.
+* Traverse the left sub-tree of R in preorder
+* Traverse the right sub-tree of R in preorder

+## In-order binary tree traversal
+* Traverse the left sub-tree of R in inorder
+* Visit the root node R
+* Traverse the right sub-tree of R in order

+## Insertion operation

+* To search for the existence of a node in the given binary tree after which an insertion to be made, and
+* To establish a link for the new node.

+## Deletion operation

+* To search for the existence of a node in the the given binary tree, which node to be deleted
+* To adjust the links among parent and child nodes of the deleted node

+## Merging operation
+* Suppose, T1 and T2 are two binary trees, T2 can be merged
+with T1 if all the nodes from T2, one by one, is inserted into the binary tree T1(insertion may be as internal node when it has to maintain certain property or maintain property or may be as external nodes)